Hair Dryer & Balloon

 Hair Dryer & Balloon is a series of interaction experiments that explore iterative process through video documentation and written reflection.
-Iterative process, accompanied by documentation and reflection, has revealed a type of design that lives as a progression of ideas; as research into the making process.
-This methodology produces a stream of questions that guide the project into many forms and variations, all of which make up the piece.
+This approach has revealed a type of design that lives as a progression of ideas; as research into the making process.
+This methodology produces a stream of questions that guide the project into many forms and variations, all of which make up the work.
 Each question sets up the next iteration, and occasionally, is the foundation for a new line of inquiry.

 Physical computing brings together two worlds that are governed by different laws, each with their own set of affordances.
 When these two worlds exchange information, the questions of how and why the transmission occurred is based on the tangible and coded materials used.
 When an exchange is repeated with incremental changes, the subtleties that inform our daily existence are revealed.